Configuring Hardware

 /docs/group/media/tablet_code/en.png

-4. After authentication, the tablet displays an interface adapted for touch control.
+4. After logging in, the tablet displays an interface adapted for touch control.

-On the terminal, navigate to the Settings → Devices → Touchscreen controller section and enable the Prevent connection of devices to the endpoint setting.
-This configuration will help prevent unwanted connections.
+On the terminal, go to the Settings → Devices → Touchscreen controller section and activate the Prevent connection of devices to the endpoint setting.
+This setting will help prevent unwanted connections.

-To manage tablets connected to the terminal, go to the Settings → Devices → Touchscreen controller section.
+To manage the tablets connected to the terminal, go to section Settings → Devices → Touchscreen controller.

 /docs/group/media/tablets_settings/en.png